By Rebecca Wade

 It’s also important to note that prenups are not binding on issues of child custody and child support because the courts are required to look at the best interests of the child when entering orders for custody and child support.

-However, Wade says prenups can help minimize the risk of spousal support.
+However, Leischner says prenups can help minimize the risk of spousal support.
 “If you want to limit your potential future obligation to pay spousal support, a prenup can do that.
 Or maybe you have a property, like a house, that you entered the marriage with but have not fully paid off.
 You may be concerned about your spouse getting an interest in the house during the marriage.
 Those kinds of things you can certainly limit with a prenup.”
 Additionally, if your earning potential is high, and you want to protect those assets, a prenup could help you.

 One of the difficulties with prenups can be simply starting the conversation and telling your significant other that you want to get a prenup.
-But Wade explains that it doesn’t have to be that way and that a prenup can help protect both parties.
+But Leischner explains that it doesn’t have to be that way and that a prenup can help protect both parties.

 About the Author

-This is a photo of Rebecca Wade.
-She is a family law and criminal defense attorney at Old Town Lawyers.
+This is a photo of Jessica Leischner.
+She is a family law attorney at Old Town Lawyers.

 Related Content: